davidjosearaujo/dissertation/presentation/script.md

 ## Slide 1: Title Slide
 (Time: ~30 seconds)

-"Good morning/afternoon, everyone.
+Good morning/afternoon, everyone.
 My name is David Araújo, and today I will be presenting my Master’s dissertation, titled Integration of Wi-Fi-Only Devices in 5G Core Networks: Addressing Authentication and Identity Management Challenges.

-This work was conducted at the University of Aveiro, in collaboration with Altice Labs and the Instituto de Telecomunicações, under the supervision of Dr. Daniel Corujo and Dr. Francisco Fontes."
+This work was conducted at the University of Aveiro, in collaboration with Altice Labs and the Instituto de Telecomunicações, under the supervision of Dr. Daniel Corujo and Dr. Francisco Fontes.

 ## Slide 2: The Core Problem and Its Significance
 (Time: ~1 minute)

 The core challenge this dissertation tackles is a significant gap in the current 5G ecosystem.
-As it stands, Wi-Fi-only devices—meaning those without 5G credentials like a USIM os SIM card — cannot be directly integrated into the 5G Core network using standard methods as they are not capable of communicating and thus, authenticating into the network.
+As it stands, Wi-Fi-only devices  cannot be directly integrated into the 5G Core network using standard methods as they are not capable of communicating and thus, authenticating into the network.
 This is a major hurdle in today's enterprise and residential environments, where countless devices rely solely on Wi-Fi like IoT.

 As 5G continues to expand, this lack of a seamless integration path becomes a critical bottleneck.
 Solving this problem is essential for achieving true 5G-Wi-Fi convergence and for extending the powerful benefits of 5G—like enhanced mobile broadband and massive IoT support—to this huge ecosystem of legacy and resource-constrained devices.